91³Ô¹ÏÍø

 Erection date: 1911

-A statue of Pavlova was added to the top of this newly built theatre in 1911 to celebrate the dancer and the role that the owner, Alfred Butt, played in her career.
-It is said that Pavlova considered it unlucky for her to see the statue and so avoided looking at it whenever she passed.
+A statue of Pavlova was added to the top of this newly built theatre in 1911 to honour her opening performance here in that year, and to celebrate the role that the owner, Alfred Butt, played in her career.
+It is said that Pavlova considered it unlucky to see the statue and so avoided looking at it whenever she passed.

 This was one of a number of London statues which were taken down for safe-keeping in 1939, but this one did not return and is now lost.
 A replica was installed in 2006, along with the head spike and spider's web entangling the dancer's limbs, presumably intended to deter pigeons - and look - no pigeons!